Geonovum/T4R/respec/H3-findings-agora.md

 The Agora situation is focussing on the implementation and deployment of LDT's in production.
 Focussing on wider use, stability, trustworhyness etc.

-### How appropriate are the systems we deploy to the size and maturity of our organisation?
+### How appropriate are the systems we deploy to the size and goals of our organisation?

-Not all organisations operate on the same scale or maturity level.
-Work with maturity models to determine the desired maturity level for the organisation.
-You might not want to always strive to the highest maturity level.
+Not all organisations operate on the same scale or have the same goals.
+Make sure to implement systems that are fit for purpose according to the goals of the organisation.

 __Best practices__

-- Depending on the desired maturity levels, ambition and strategy of the organisation, determine which type of environment suits your organisation.
+- Depending on the desired ambition and strategy of the organisation, determine which type of environment suits your organisation.

     - Cloud platform like AWS or Azure might be a good fit for some organisations, but won't be a solution for others.
 Containerized deployment on other infrastructure platform can be a viable alternative.
     - Depending on your organisational strategy you might lean more to the use of open source products or make a choice for SaaS offerings.
 Make sure these technical choices align with the organisational strategy.